vanavreddy/Parallel_Compute_Engine/README.md

 These are common steps to setup the pipeline, these steps are executed in all three configurations.

-1. Set up the conda environment
+1. Set up the conda environment (one time setup)
 2. Set up the environment File
 3. Install epihiper_setup_utils and mackenzie
 4. Partition the networks